 - Compensation approval basics.
-Churches can demonstrate integrity in the compensation approval process by following three basic steps: - O Independent compensation approval.
+Churches and nonprofits employing ministers can demonstrate integrity in the compensation approval process by following three basic steps: - O Independent compensation approval.
 While the governing body or congregation may consult with a minister concerning financial needs, the formal approval of a minister's compensation should be done independently of the minister.
-In other words, a minister should be recused from the meeting in which his or her compensation is approved. - O Documenting the compensation package.
+In other words, a minister should be recused from the portion of the meeting in which his or her compensation is discussed and approved. - O Documenting the compensation package.
 A minister's compensation package should be formally documented in the minutes of the approving body.
-The details of the package may be recorded in a document separate from the meeting minutes (see the 2021 edition of the Church and Nonprofit Tax & Financial Guide for a sample form to record compensation). - Obtaining competitive compensation data.
+The details of the package may be recorded in a document separate from the meeting minutes (see the 2024 edition of the Church and Nonprofit Tax & Financial Guide for a sample form to record compensation). - Obtaining competitive compensation data.
 It is appropriate to periodically obtain comparability data before approving a minister's compensation package.
-Rarely is the data necessary to avoid paying excessive compensation to a minister, but more often it will reveal that a minister's pay is below that of a similar position in a similar church in the same geographic region. - Working with the congregation to optimize the stewardship opportunities.
-Stewardship is generally maximized for the congregation and minister by initially focusing on tax-favored or tax-free fringe benefits and accountable expense reimbursements, then the housing allowance, and finally cash compensation. - Accountability over expenses authorized by the lead pastor.
-The church board should give careful attention to exercising appropriate oversight regarding the lead pastor's ministry budget and discretionary expense account, if one has been provided by the church.
-This oversight responsibility should be assumed by the board chair or an independent member of the governing body, so expenses are objectively reviewed by someone who is not related to the pastor or in a staff reporting relationship to the pastor.
+Rarely is the data necessary to avoid paying excessive compensation to a minister, but more often it will reveal that a minister's pay is below that of a similar position in a similar organization in the same geographic region. - Working with the congregation to optimize the stewardship opportunities.
+Stewardship is generally maximized for the congregation and minister by initially focusing on tax-favored or tax-free fringe benefits and accountable expense reimbursements, then the housing allowance, and finally cash compensation. - Accountability over expenses authorized by the top leader.
+The board should give careful attention to exercising appropriate oversight regarding the top leader's ministry budget and discretionary expense account, if one has been provided by the church or the employer.
+This oversight responsibility should be assumed by the board chair or an independent member of the governing body, so expenses are objectively reviewed by someone who is not related to the minister or in a staff reporting relationship to the minister.
 One of the key objectives of this periodic review (e.g., monthly or quarterly) is to ensure that all expenses serve a legitimate ministry purpose.
-Any expenses that are of a personal nature for the pastor should be reported as taxable income.
+Any expenses that are of a personal nature for the minister should be reported as taxable income.